 Some people like to dress the top of their pots with grit.
 I find it a good way to keep fungus gnats at bay if I’ve an investation but don’t tend to use it otherwise, except to mix in with potting mix for succulents.

 I really like the idea of using something lighter in weight and these crushed welk shells from Welsh company Shell on Earth might be just the ticket, especially as it’s made from a by-product of the shellfish industry.
 I also wonder if the lighter colour would be beneficial to light-loving plants.

 Sometimes you buy plants planted directly into a decorative pot, often ceramic but sometimes terracotta, but most plants come in a plastic pot that you put into a catch / decorative pot.
 To be more sustainable and save a tonne of money buy your catch/decorative pots second hand.
 I’ve sourced quite a few from Facebook Marketplace, Adverts.ie and charity shops.
-Alternatively if you want to buy new then there are a few plant pots made out of recycled plastic and recycled paper , or you could go for a style that is timeless and that you won’t tire of like terracotta or plain white ceramic.
+Alternatively if you want to buy new then there are plant pots made out of recycled plastic from Dutch company Elho or Brother Maker in the UK, or from recycled ropes and nets from Ocean Plastic Pots in Scotland.
+You could also go for a style that is timeless and that you won’t tire of like terracotta or plain white ceramic.

 If you need plastic pots just ask your local gardening friend.
 Every gardener has more pots than they know what to do with.
 If that’s not an option and you need a specific size and can’t get it second-hand then do make sure that you at least buy a pot made from recycled plastic.

 Domes & Terrariums

 I’ve recently been converted to these after discovering that it’s the only way to keep plants on a table next to a radiator in my hall.